 For BS type 1-O the emissions power levels are set at the output of the co-location reference antenna and are very low and as such requires a very low noise figure test system to measure and requires that the test system noise is calibrated out from the final measurement.

-For a higher frequency system, we predict that the noise figure and hence the receiver sensitivity will be higher and hence the co-location power level will be similarly higher, however the same high noise figure will impact the measurement equipment.
-The effect on the measurement equipment could be greater than that on the BS receiver as not only the higher LNA NF but also cable loss etc. has to be taken into account.
+For a higher frequency system, we predict that the noise figure and hence the wanted signal power level for the receiver sensitivity requirement will be higher and hence the co-location power level will be similarly higher, however the same high noise figure will impact the measurement equipment.
+The effect on the measurement equipment could be greater than that on the BS receiver as not only the higher LNA NF but also cable loss etc. have to be taken into account.
 As such the measurement of the power level is likely to become harder in the 7 - 24 GHz frequency region.

 The availability of passive BS antennas in the 7 - 24 GHz frequency region is also likely to be a problem.
 Many frequency bands will rely on OTA only systems which do not have traditional passive antenna.
 As such co-location test antennas will have to be designed specifically for the purpose and will not represent a real scenario as is intended with the existing BS type 1-O co-location requirements.